Food security means access by all people at all times to enough food for an active, healthy life.

 - Food security's relationship to public policies, public assistance programs, and the economy.

-ERS has produced several interactive data visualizations on food security and food insecurity.
+ERS created several interactive charts and graphs about food security and food insecurity.
 See: Interactive Charts and Highlights.

 In 2015, ERS released the 20th year of statistics on household food security in the U.S. and sponsored a conference to provide an opportunity to reflect on the contributions and impact of the household food security measure.
-The opening session of the October 21, 2015 conference titled "Reflecting on 20 Years of Measuring Household Food Security in the United States" has been captured on video.
+The opening session of the October 21, 2015 conference titled "Reflecting on 20 Years of Measuring Household Food Security in the United States" is available on video.